matthew-brett/pydagogue/curious_git.rst

     git cat-file -p {{ annotated-to-science }}

-Unlike a branch, the tag does not change when we make a commit:
+Unlike a branch, a tag does not change when we make a commit:

 .. prizerun::